Hats-Protocol/hats-protocol/README.md

 - `details` - metadata about the Hat; such as a name, description, and other properties like roles and responsibilities associated with the Hat
 - `maxSupply` - the maximum number of addresses that can wear the Hat at once
 - `admin` - the Hat that controls who can wear the Hat
-- `eligibility` - the address that controls whether a given wearer of the Hat is in good standing
+- `eligibility` - the address that controls eligibility criteria and whether a given wearer of the Hat is in good standing
 - `toggle` - the address that controls whether the Hat is active

 For more information on each property, refer to the detailed sections below.